-SDCE's Office of Institutional Effectiveness conducted an extensive campaign in June and July 2016 to engender survey completion from every institution in the state with the assistance of the Office of the President.
-A pre-notification was emailed to a compiled list of ClOs several days ahead of the start of data collection at the beginning of June.
-The pre-notification comprised a letter from SDCE President Carlos O. Turner Cortez informing potential respondents about the purpose and content of the survey, and requesting support for the statewide project.
-Initial email invitations were sent to CIOs containing unique links to the survey followed by several reminder emails during the first half of June.
-ClOs were asked to either submit their college's survey themselves or designate another contact at the institution with substantial knowledge of noncredit programming to make the submission for the college.
-In the last part of June and throughout July a combined telephone and email follow-up campaign was initiated with the instructional offices of non-responding institutions to either encourage survey submission or to assign a new contact at the institution due to leadership timeconstraints or change in leadership.
-All colleges submitted their responses by August 1, 2016.
+SDCE's Office of Institutional Effectiveness conducted an extensive 8-week campaign between April and June 2017 to engender survey completion from every institution in the state.
+Initial email invitations were sent to CIOs containing links to the survey, followed by several reminder emails throughout May.
+CIOs were asked to either submit their college's survey themselves or designate another contact at the institution with substantial knowledge of noncredit programming to make the submission for the institution.
+In the last several weeks of data collection, a combined telephone and email followup campaign was initiated with the instructional offices of non-responding institutions.
+The purpose of this campaign was to either encourage survey submission or, if there were leadership time constraints or changes in leadership, to urge the institution to assign a new contact.
+All colleges submitted their responses by June 15th.

 The actual length of time to complete the survey was expected to vary considerably by college.
-For those colleges not requiring information collection from more than one source, the survey was expected to take approximately 5-15 minutes depending upon the extent of noncredit programming at the college.
-For colleges that needed to collect information from multiple contacts, length of time to complete is unknown.
-Contacts were provided emailed survey invitations to submit surveys online as well as hard copies of the survey instrument to enable question pre-screening and collection of accurate information as needed prior to submission of the survey.
-Hard copies of the survey instruments were provided as requested in the first weeks of data collection, and to all respondents in the phone/email phase of data collection.
+For those colleges not requiring information collection from more than one source, the survey was expected to take approximately 5-20 minutes depending upon the extent of noncredit programming at the college.
+Contacts were provided links to an electronic version of the survey instrument within the email invitation that would allow potential respondents to pre-screen questions and gather accurate information prior to submission of the survey if needed.